Questions and Answers on Whole-Hearted Healing™

 A number of physical issues also respond to basic WHH.
 Typically, we recommend using advanced WHH for these issues.
 In the interest of speed and simplicity, we also recommend trying EFT or TAT for most physical issues.

-There is a great overlap in what WHH and other ‘power’ and ‘energy’ therapies can heal.
+There is a great overlap in what WHH and other 'meridian', ‘power’ and ‘energy’ therapies can heal.

 Is Whole-Hearted Healing derived from TFT or TAT?

 No. In fact, WHH is not derived from TFT, TAT, TIR, NLP, EMDR or any other ‘energy’ or ‘power’ therapy.
 WHH does not use meridians, muscle testing, or other energy techniques either.
 Instead, we utilize a basic and unique insight on how the out-of-body experience occurs and how it is related to trauma.
-WHH is supported by other techniques we teach which work with understanding how the ego/personality is constructed and how to heal it.
+WHH is supported by other techniques we teach which work with understanding how subcellular biology affects a person, how to heal it using psychological techniques.

 Does Whole-Hearted Healing replace EFT or other power therapies?